Traditional governance asks

 Runtime Architecture

 FlowSignal operates at the final control point before an action commits.
 It does not replace identity, policy, or observability.
-It resolves whether execution may proceed.
+It resolves whether execution may proceed and preserves the bind-time conditions needed for later scrutiny.

 AI models • Agents • Orchestrators • Human approvals